williamdlees/receptor_utils/README.md

 the creation of custom IgBlast databases.
 Please see the [documentation](https://williamdlees.github.io/receptor_utils/_build/html/introduction.html) for further details.

+Changes in version 0.0.61:
+- Fix handing of incomplete codon at 3' end in create_alignment

 Changes in version 0.0.60:
 - New script create_alignment: creates an alignment of alleles from a single gene, showing nucleotide sequences with amino acid translations and silent/nonsilent mutations.
 Supports V, D, and J sequence types with type-specific formatting including CDR region delineation for V sequences.